Haymarket, Boston's centuries-old outdoor market, offers you the best deals in the city on a huge selection fresh produce.

 Join the crowds of eager buyers searching for the best food deals in Boston - and get set for fun and bargains!

-Perhaps two thirds of the Haymarket vendors are from Boston's Italian North End.
+About half of the Haymarket vendors are from Boston's Italian North End, just across the Greenway from the Market.
 Some of the fruit and vegetable stands have been operated by the same families for several generations.

-Relative newcomers from Asia, North Africa, and the Caribbean run others, expanding the rich variety of produce that you'll find here.
+Relative newcomers from about 20 other countries in Asia, North Africa, and the Caribbean run other stands, extending the rich variety of produce that you'll find here.

 Customers represent diverse groups as well.

-A long time favorite of immigrants and frugal Yankees, Haymarket draws thrifty deal-seekers from all over the city and surrounding areas, restaurateurs, and bargain-seeking graduate students.
+A long time favorite of immigrants and frugal Yankees, Haymarket draws thrifty deal-seekers from all over the city and surrounding suburbs, restaurateurs, and bargain-seeking graduate students.

-All of us flock around the tented stalls, snapping up bargains, thrilled by the cheap prices.
+All of us crowd around the tented stalls, snapping up bargains and thrilled by the cheap prices.

-Despite Haymarket's location right around the corner from Quincy Market and other Boston historic sites along the Freedom Trail, relatively few tourists come here.
-Lots of Boston tourism guidebooks have declared Haymarket dead - which did almost become true during the days of Boston's "Big Dig" highway-lowering project.
+Despite Haymarket's location right around the corner from Quincy Market and other Boston historic sites along the Freedom Trail, relatively few non-locals intentionally come here unless they want to take photos and perhaps buy a carton of perfectly ripe raspberries for $1.

-I do usually see a few Boston visitors on the sidelines taking photos and buying the occasional plum or banana.
-They always seem thrilled to have discovered this lively, colorful bazaar slightly off the usual tourist path.
+However, the tourists who do discover this historic marketplace seem thrilled to have discovered this lively, colorful bazaar slightly off the usual tourist path.